Intro

 Using COSO for SOX Compliance

-The best way to ensure that your enterprise is audit-ready for SOX is to use COSO to establish a strong internal control framework.
+The best way to ensure that your enterprise is audit-ready for SOX is to use COSO to establish a robust internal control framework.

-The independent external auditor you will hire to audit your SOX compliance will almost certainly be using COSO standards to measure your controls.
-Reciprocity’s “Preparing for a SOX Audit Using COSO” audit checklist walks you through the questions you need to ask to prepare for this audit.
+The independent external auditor you will hire to audit your SOX compliance will almost certainly use COSO standards to measure your controls.
+ZenGRC’s “Preparing for a SOX Audit Using COSO” audit checklist walks you through the questions you must ask to prepare for this audit.

-To prepare for the audit, follow these four steps, using as a guide COSO’s five components and 17 principles for achieving financial reporting objectives.
+To prepare for the audit, follow these four steps, using COSO’s five components and 17 principles for achieving financial reporting objectives as a guide.

 - Control environment